richardso21/resume/RSOresume.typ

   "Software Engineering Intern (ML)",
   ("05/2024", "08/2024"))[
   - Member of an investigative research team that quantitatively analyzes user and developer experience across AWS.
-  - Reduced an internal data ingestion pipeline's runtime by 5x leveraging concurrent/parallelized AWS Lambda invocations.
+  - Reduced runtime of an internal data pipeline by >85% leveraging a parallelized fork-join model with AWS Lambda functions.
-  - Automated activity labeling of user session screenshots using Amazon Rekognition, A2I, and Anthropic's Claude LLMs.
+  - Automated activity labeling of user session screenshots using Amazon Rekognition, Textract, and Anthropic's Claude LLMs.
   // - #lorem(50)
   // - #lorem(15)
   // - #lorem(15)
 ]

 #resumeEntry(
-  "GT Financial Services Innovation Lab",
+  "Georgia Tech Financial Services Innovation Lab", "Research Assistant",
-  "Research Assistant",
   ("05/2024", "Present"))[
-  - Explored benchmarking strategies and metrics to evaluate against state-of-the-art LLMs in a financial/economic setting.
+  - Explored benchmarking strategies and metrics to evaluate against state-of-the-art LLMs in financial/economic contexts.
   - Devised robust document parsers with BeautifulSoup, RegEx, and spaCy to compile immense datasets for LLM fine-tuning.
   // - Compiled immense textual datasets for LLM fine-tuning with BeautifulSoup4 and spaCy, devising elabora.
   // - #lorem(15)